oom-components/carousel/README.md

 Polyfills:

-It's recommended to use [the Pointer events polyfill](https://github.com/jquery/PEP) to [have support for more browsers](https://caniuse.com/#feat=pointer)

-It's also recommended to use [the Scroll Behaviour polyfill](https://github.com/iamdustan/smoothscroll) to [have support for more browsers](https://caniuse.com/#feat=css-scroll-behavior)
+It's recommended to use [the Scroll Behaviour polyfill](https://github.com/iamdustan/smoothscroll) to [have support for more browsers](https://caniuse.com/#feat=css-scroll-behavior)

 ```sh
 npm install pw-carrousel